hashicorp/terraform-website/content/source/docs/cloud/api/notification-configurations.html.md

 -------------------------------- | ---------------------------------------------------
 `:notification-configuration-id` | The id of the notification configuration to update.

-If the `enabled` attribute is true, updating the configuration will cause Terraform Enterprise to send a verification request.
+If the `enabled` attribute is true, updating the configuration will cause Terraform Cloud to send a verification request.
 If a response is received, it will be stored and returned in the `delivery-responses` attribute.
 More details in the [Notification Verification and Delivery Responses][] section above.

 [Notification Verification and Delivery Responses]: #notification-verification-and-delivery-responses